 The boy, puggled (Scots for tired) after a long day of travel and castle visits flopped down on the grass to rest.

-We arrived at the quaint, ivy-clad Cock & Bull Inn at 5:45pm with Mr G in full-on wingey hunger mode.
+Tired from exploring Scotland’s Castle Trail, we arrived at the quaint, ivy-clad Cock & Bull Inn at 5:45pm.
+Mr G was in full wingey hunger mode.
 When I suggested at check-in that we ate at 6:30pm he shot me a death stare.
 This wasn’t going to be one of those leisurely get ready for dinner kind of evenings.
 There would be no time for GHDs and shimmery body lotion.
 This was going to be a get ready for dinner like you’re at a military boot camp kind of evening!

 At 6:05pm washed, clothes changed and with a salvage job done on my hair and make-up, we were seated at a table in the Cock & Bull’s dog friendly bar and ready to eat.